savitoj98/omscentral/client/README.md

 Next, in your Firebase project that was created for `../server`, navigate to the "Settings" page, "General" tab, and look for "Firebase SDK snippet" > "Config".
 Copy the appropriate config settings to the corresponding variables in `.env.local`.

+Finally, enable Authentication in your Firebase project.
+Otherwise, you will not be able to authenticate in your local development environment.

 ## OAuth

 In order to authenticate with OAUTH providers (Facebook, GitHub, Google, Twitter), additional configuration is required: